 Zoom consultations are processed through PayPal.

 For Home visit consults- We accept ALL forms of payment.
 Venmo, cash, checks (make check payable to Go Cat Go), credit, PayPal and CASH app are most commonly used.

 Home Visit Rates are on a sliding scale, based on distance travelled.
 Clients that are local to San Francisco will pay a base rate of $250 or $275, while clients in areas outside of SF will pay a higher rate, based on the expense of distance traveled.
 DQ will use public transportation or car share to travel or rent a vehicle to reach locations that are outside of the immediate SF service range.

 Yes!
 DQ teaches public classes at cat cafes, animal shelters, pet stores and select locations.
 A schedule of upcoming classes will be posted on this website.

 I ask that my clients give at least 24 hours notice for cancellations or rescheduling.
-A fee of $45 will be charged for cancellations that occur less than 24 hours prior to appointments that are 30 to 60 minutes in duration.
+A fee of $60 will be charged for cancellations that occur less than 24 hours prior to appointments that are 30 to 60 minutes in duration.
 Please cancel via your appointment reminder.

 If you miss your appointment or cancel with less than 24 hours notice you WILL NOT be refunded. *Special circumstances may be discussed.*